-After this analysis, it is possible to submit a proposal for updating the cooperation concept, positioning it in the current historical context: cooperation is labor form in which many, with support of physical and computational technologies, management technologies, can work as planned, side-by-side and/or virtually, at simultaneously synchronous and asynchronous time-period, in the same production process or different production processes, but related.
+After this analysis, it is possible to submit a proposal for updating the cooperation concept, positioning it in the current historical context: cooperation is a labor form in which many, with support of physical, computational technologies and management technologies, can work as planned, side-by-side or virtually, at simultaneously synchronous and asynchronous time-period, in the same production process or different but related production processes.

-The continuous evolution of the information and communication technologies and the management has made it possible for Google, as a capitalist organization, global access the workforce through the internet as cyberspace unregulated in labor terms, making only necessary to build a single project structure and wait for the massive convergence of workforce.
-Told in more detail, the whole structure of world development built by Google is revived massively by developers/workers to appropriate surplus value generated by labor production of a single good.
-This repository of all value massively generated will also be strategically massively distributed free which enables the value realization, not through the Android system, but other goods subordinate on your use, as a marketing mechanism of Google property.
+The continuous evolution of the information and communication technologies and the management has made it possible for Google, as a capitalist organization, global access the workforce through the internet as cyberspace unregulated in labor terms, demanding only to build a single project structure and wait for the massive convergence of workforce.
+In more detail, the whole structure of world development built by Google is revived massively by developers/workers to appropriate surplus value generated by labor production of a single good.
+This repository of all massive value generated will also be strategically massively distributed as a free operating system that enables the value realization, not through the Android system itself, but by other goods subordinate to the Android environment and operating system as a Google property marketing mechanism.

 In place of a Conclusion

-The last moment of this research does not allow a conclusion because represents the effective and deliberate choice to perform arbitrary cut in research development.
-Arbitrary because although the apprehension condition of the possible totality of the research object has been satisfied, and your real concrete movements are still in very initial stages in historical terms.
-Deliberate because in the research time horizon it has not been possible to follow the total sedimentation of its defining characteristics.
-However, there are consistent indications of conditions of your historical development.
+The last moment of this research represents an effectively deliberate choice to perform an arbitrary cut in research development which does not allow a conclusion.
+Arbitrary because although the apprehension condition of the possible totality of the research object has been satisfied and the research object's real concrete movements still are in very initial stages in historical terms.
+The research time horizon did not have conditions to follow the total sedimentation of research object defining characteristics.
+However, there are consistent indications of conditions of their historical development.

-The comprehension of intrinsic features of the labor relations established in internet-based mass collective labor contexts and your relationship with capitalist predominant logic of labor organization was the general interest of empirical field investigation.
-We sought to exploit preliminary a gap present in the empirical field, starting the research phase called precarious approach that began form at the same time the research object, the empirical field, and also the theoretical development required to perform the apprehension of real concrete through thought.
+The comprehension of intrinsic features of the labor relations established in internet-based mass collective labor contexts and their relationship with the predominant capitalist logic of labor organization was the general interest of empirical field investigation.
+Thus, we sought to preliminary explore a gap present in the empirical field, starting the research phase called precarious approach that simultaneously began given shape for the research object, the empirical field, and the theoretical development required to perform the apprehension of real concrete through thought.

-The analyses presented here emphasized the study of (i) fundamental characteristics that define, internally and externally, the collective labor in mass cooperation/collaboration perform by developer/employees, which was made possible by intensive use of technologies information and communication and management, (ii) influences of mass cooperative labor mode on workforce and production organizations and (iii) implications historically situated for labor relations and labor organization in the current production model.
-Furthermore, in theoretical terms, the discussions presented here constitute an effort to update classical conceptual categories for the theories, understood as an explanatory tool of a certain reality, keep your validities and potential applications in the sciences which they belong to.
+The analyses presented here emphasized the study of (i) fundamental characteristics that define, internally and externally, the collective labor in mass cooperation/collaboration perform by developer/employees, which was made possible by intensive use of information and communication technologies and management; (ii) influences of mass cooperative labor mode on workforce and production organizations; and (iii) implications historically situated for labor relations and labor organization in the current production model.
+Furthermore, in theoretical terms, the discussions presented here constitute an effort to update classical conceptual categories for the theories, understood as an explanatory tool of a certain reality, to keep their validities and potential applications in the science fields they belong to.

-The research identified that technological changes in microelectronics, information systems, and management, indeed enable the emergence of sophisticated cooperation expanded and modify features of theoretical categories such as labor organization, work, labor cooperation.
+The research identified that technological changes in microelectronics, information systems, and management enable the emergence of sophisticated cooperation expanded and modified features of theoretical categories such as labor organization, work, and labor cooperation.
 However, all the modifications do not alter the condition of surplus-value production, even though this production and appropriation are not monetarily express.

-Among the additional analytical developments arising from this research, we can check the technological changes on microelectronics, information systems and management has created new conditions for capitalism access to the workforce.
-The situation found at Android development demonstrated that the virtualized workspace is a commonplace to all workplaces in the world and that means the possibility of access to the global workforce.
+Among the additional analytical developments arising from this research, we can check that the technological changes in microelectronics, information systems, and management have created new conditions for capitalist access to the workforce.
+The situation found at Android development demonstrated that, now, the virtualized workspace is commonplace to all workplaces in the world, which means the possibility of access to the global workforce.